joehakimrahme/blogstrap/docs/source/index.md

 ```

 If the directory `newblog` doesn't exist, it will create it, then
-generate a couple of default configuration files in a `.blogstrap`
+generate a couple of default configuration files inside a `.blogstrap`
 directory. `wsgi.py` is the WSGI entry point to your blog, you shouldn't
 worry about modifying it.
-But let's look at the content of `blogstrap.conf`:
+But take a look at the content of `blogstrap.conf`:

 ```
 # Placeholder for now.